Piadina Romagnola Recipe

 • Pour all the flour onto a flat surface, making a well in the center.

-• Make a dough ball and cover the piadina dough with plastic wrap.
+• Make a smooth ball and cover the piadina dough with plastic wrap.
 Let it rest at least 30 minutes at room temperature (if the dough is being prepared more than 1 hour in advance, you can keep it in the fridge and, when needed, remove one hour before using it).

 • Heat a large nonstick pan on medium-high heat.

-• Divide the ball into about 5 pieces (about 140-150 g per ball).
+• Divide the dough into about 5 smaller balls (about 140-150 grams per ball).

 • Once the pan is hot, add a circle of dough, pricking it all over with a fork to avoid air bubbles.